-Similarly, Section 1101 does not incorporate any of the alternative formulations of firstdegree murder found in 11 Del.
-C. § 636(2)-(3) and (5)-(6).
-Current §§ 636(2) and (5)-(6) punish forms of reckless killing as first-degree murder, and are therefore eligible for the death penalty.
+Similarly, Section 1001 does not incorporate any of the alternative formulations of firstdegree murder found in 11 Del.
+C. § 636(a)(2)-(3) and (a)(5)-(6).
+Current §§ 636(a)(2) and (a)(5)-(6) punish forms of reckless killing as first-degree murder, and are therefore eligible for the death penalty.
 Treating reckless action as equally morally blameworthy as a knowing or intentional action is an anomaly under current Delaware law, taken as a whole.
 The code's scheme of culpability is designed to reflect the judgment that different levels of culpability are deserving of different amounts of punishment.
 Yet, those situations are particularly condemnable and should be punished more harshly than ordinary manslaughter.
-To promote consistent application of the principles present in the current code, § 636(5)-(6) have been moved to Section 1102, which treats them as second-degree murder.
+To promote consistent application of the principles present in the current code, § 636(5)-(6) have been moved to

+Section 1002, which treats them as second-degree murder.
 11 Del.
 C. § 636(a)(2), a form of the traditional felony murder rule based on recklessly causing death, has not been included for the same reason.
-Delaware currently has two felony murder rules: recklessly causing death is punished as firstdegree murder, while negligently causing death is punished as second-degree murder.
-Although causing death during commission of a felony is certainly blameworthy and deserving of punishment-hence the statutory aggravation the felony murder rule provides-reckless felony murder is currently eligible for the death penalty, like the other enumerated reckless killings.
-By not including (636(a)(2)), reckless and negligent felony murders will all be punished as murder.
-Note that this is still a substantial grade increase over manslaughter or negligent homicide.
+Delaware currently has two felony murder rules: recklessly causing death is punished as first-degree murder, while negligently causing death is punished as second-degree murder.
+Although causing death during commission of a felony is certainly blameworthy and deserving of punishment-hence the statutory aggravation the felony murder rule providesreckless felony murder is currently eligible for the death penalty, like the other enumerated reckless killings.
+By not including § 636(a)(2), reckless and negligent felony murders will all be punished as murder.
+Note that this is still a substantial grade increase over manslaughter or criminally negligent homicide.
 Note also that current Delaware law double counts § 636(a)(2)-(6) for the death penalty in its sentencing procedures.
 11 Del.
-C. § 4209(e)(2) explicitly provides that a conviction under § 636(a)(2)-(6) automatically establishes an aggravating factor under the death penalty procedures.
-Because § 636(a)(2)-(6) have not been included in Section 1101 for the reasons already stated, however, this double counting is not an issue.
+C. § 4209(e)(2) explicitly provides that a conviction under 636(a)(2) - (6) automatically establishes an aggravating factor under the death penalty procedures.
+Because § 636(a)(2)-(6) have not been included in Section 1001 for the reasons already stated, however, this double counting is not an issue.
 Preserving the double counting would produce the irrational result of requiring no additional aggravating factor before the death penalty can be imposed for certain forms of manslaughter while requiring proof of an aggravating factor before imposing the death penalty for knowing and intentional murders.

-Section 1101(b) combines the references to sentencing provisions in § 636(b)(1)-(2).
-Section 1108, as discussed below, is reserved to set forth the revised procedures in § 4209, retaining here the exclusion of the death penalty from offenders who are minors.
-But, the alternative provisions in § 4209A-setting a mandatory sentence of 25 years to life in prison for offenders who are minors-has not been retained.
-Section 802 already sets a minimum sentence of life imprisonment for Class 1 felonies.
+Section 1001(b) combines the references to sentencing provisions in § 636(b)(1)-(2).
+Subsection (b) points to the current, unaltered procedures in 11 Del.
+C. § 4209 for death penalty sentencing, retaining here the exclusion of the death penalty from offenders who are minors.
+Note, however, that this cross reference (as provided below) does not change the status of § 4209 in the wake of Rauf v.
+State.

 Adulteration.
 11 Del.
-C. § 1339 has not been included in Section 1101, or anywhere in Chapter 1100, for four reasons.
+C. § 1339 has not been included in Section 1001, or anywhere in Chapter 10, Subchapter I (Homicide offenses), for four reasons.
 First, its culpability requirement is too narrow.
 It only punishes intentional acts, whereas any culpable killing or injuring is punishable in Chapters 1100 and 1200.
 Second, if harm results from the adulteration, the offense is redundant with either murder or assault, but without increasing the punishment for those offenses.
 Third, if harm does not result from the adulteration, the punishment for the offense (a Class G felony) is far less than attempt liability for homicide or assault.
 Finally, it appears as though § 1339 has rarely, if ever, been used as the basis of prosecution, which calls its inherent usefulness into question.